psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 " ' If you will be a fool, then,' said the King, ' have your own way and go.'

 " Now while this little talk had been going on the steward had been turning all sorts of colors and wishing he was out of his bargain.
 And as soon as the King had told Sir Cleges that he might have what he had asked, he turned and struck the steward four good blows with his staff.
-Then he went to the door of the hall and treated the usher to his four blows, and then to the door of the cas- tle, where he gave the porter his third of the pay.
+Then he went to the door of the hall and treated the usher to his four blows, and then to the door of the castle, where he gave the porter his third of the pay.

 " Then he started away from the castle, but he had not gone far when a page came running after him, to tell him that the King commanded him to come back.
 Sir Cleges went back to the hall and there he found an old minstrel playing on a harp and singing about him to the King.
 The minstrel had recognized Sir Cleges at the very first, because he was one of the many to whom he had been kind when he was rich.
 So as soon as he had gone the minstrel began to sing this song, which he was clever enough to make up on the spot, to tell the King who he was and what good things he had done.